Pharmacokinetic Innovation Benefits Hemophilia B Patients

 Since hemophilia B is a genetic disorder, not much short of gene therapy could be used to “cure” the disease.
 Rather, clinical focus is on managing the coagulation factor deficiency state to minimize the long-term and acute risks of major bleeding and crippling musculoskeletal consequences.
 Improved factor replacement products such as Alprolix have the potential to significantly impact cost and effectiveness of controlling hemorrhage in these patients, and as such contribute disease-modifying improvements in clinical practice.

 Dr. Bob Roth, M.D., Ph.D. is Vice President & Worldwide Medical Director at The Weinberg Group, the world’s leading food and drug consulting firm.
-If you have any questions or thoughts on this blog post or others, please reach out to us by email.
+If you have any questions or thoughts on this blog post or others, please contact us.